liuxk83/webstyler-landing-page/USER-STORIES.md

 ## Current Features

-These are features that are currently implemented in IntegriMark, and which feature on the landing page.
+These are features that are currently implemented in FlavorForge, and which feature on the landing page.

 ### Illustrated Features